Safe and secure

 Is a home security system effective?

 Most experts agree that burglars almost always target homes without security systems.
 According to a study by University of North Carolina at Charlotte, 60 percent of burglars say they look for an alarm system before breaking into a house, and most will move on to another target if an alarm system is in place.
 A study by the Alarm Industry Research and Educational Foundation found that 83 percent of home invasion offenders say they check for the presence of an alarm before targeting a house.
 Similarly, the FBI reports that burglars are 2.7 times less likely to hit homes with home security systems.
-These different surveys all say the same thing: While a security system can't ensure that your home will never be a target, installing one does considerably reduce the risk of home invasion.
+These different surveys all say the same thing: While even the best home security systems can't ensure that your home will never be a target, installing one (Vivint and ADT are top options) does considerably reduce the risk of home invasion.

 How much does a security system cost… and is it worth it?